 How To Get To Thessaloniki

 The most usual way to get to Thessaloniki is to travel there from Athens.
 The quickest way to get to Thessaloniki is to take a flight from Athens, which would take nearly one hour.
-Driving is another good option to stop on the way and take in the gorgeous views.
+Driving is another good option to stop and take in the gorgeous views.
 Car rental is probably the most popular way to travel in Greece.

-Public transport is also available; you can travel to Thessaloniki by boarding a bus from the Kifissos Bus Terminal or a train from Athen’s central station.
+Public transport is also available; you can travel to Thessaloniki by bus from the Kifissos Bus Terminal or a train from Athen’s central station.
 A bus would take about seven hours, and a train would take nearly four hours to reach Thessaloniki.

 Weather In Thessaloniki In Winter (December To February)